 Parents Need to Know

 Parents need to know that this fourth volume in the Actual Time series by Don Brown is a very straightforward, journalistic account of the 9/11 attack on the World Trade Center in New York.
 Quotes from real people as well as their stories provide the human element, and graphic, though not gory, watercolor illustrations show the destruction of the plane crashes as well as the emotions of the people involved.
-Though it is written as a picture book, and suggested for ages 6 to 10, it is more appropriate for those 8 or 9 and over.
+Though it is written as a picture book, and suggested for ages 6 to 10, it is more appropriate for those 9 and over.
 Parents of any age reader definitely should be prepared to discuss the events and emotions with their children.

 This is an excellent book that finds the perfect balance between fact and feeling in describing the horrific event of 9/11.
 Readers who lived through that time, as well as those who were not born yet, will find value in this account, due to the straightforward presentation of facts and the masterful use of watercolor illustrations to amplify the narrative.
 The title, designed like a newspaper headline (the Actual Times), sets a journalistic tone, and the story that follows rings true.

 Research shows a connection between kids' healthy self-esteem and positive portrayals in media.
 That's why we've added a new "Diverse Representations" section to our reviews that will be rolling out on an ongoing basis.
 You can help us help kids by suggesting a diversity update.